stekkko/resume/README.md

-# resume
-Its my personal CV
-Click on PDF file to see it
+# Click on PDF file to see my CV